Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Overview
 --------

-QuantizeML package provides base layers and quantization tools for deep-learning models.
+The QuantizeML package provides base layers and quantization tools for deep-learning models.
 It allows the quantization of CNN models using low-bitwidth weights and outputs.
-Once quantized with the provided tools, CNN2SNN toolkit will be able to convert the model and execute it with Akida runtime.
+Once a model is quantized with the provided tools, the CNN2SNN toolkit can convert it for execution with the Akida runtime.

 The FixedPoint representation
 -----------------------------

-QuantizeML uses a FixedPoint representation in place of float values for layers inputs, outputs and weights.
+QuantizeML uses a FixedPoint representation in place of float values for layer inputs, outputs and weights.

 FixedPoint numbers are actually integers with a static number of fractional bits so that: